valsamovich/java/README.md

 --------

 **Break** The `break` keyword is used to stop the entire loop.
 The break keyword must be used inside any loop or a switch statement.
 The break keyword will stop the execution of the innermost loop and start executing the next line of code after the block.
+	// stop the loop or switch statement break;

 **Continue** The `continue` keyword can be used in any of the loop control structures.
 It causes the loop to immediately jump to the next iteration of the loop.
 In a for loop, the continue keyword causes flow of control to immediately jump to the update statement.
 In a while loop or do/while loop, flow of control immediately jumps to the Boolean expression.